Co-existence of Bloch and Neel walls in a collinear antiferromagnet: Discussion

 A final point that remains to be explained is the preference for left chiral N\'eel walls in sample C, which is also partially present in samples A and B (Fig. \ref{fig4}a-c).
-Although the asymmetry is conspicuous, it is not entirly surprising given the complex magnetoelectric properties of \CrO \cite{Krichevtsov1988}.
+Although the asymmetry is conspicuous, it is not entirely surprising given the complex magnetoelectric properties of \CrO \cite{Krichevtsov1988}.
 Because the orientation of the spins in a left chiral N\'eel wall is against the stray field produced by the uncompensated magnetization of the top-most surface layers of \CrO (Fig. \ref{fig1}b), the preference for left walls cannot be attributed to a magnetostatic effect, unlike the change of a Bloch wall into a N\'eel wall observed in the near-surface region of ferromagnets \cite{Hubert2008}.
-Future theoretical work shall determine whether internal effects or possibly a wall-related Dzyaloshinskii-Moriya interaction (DMI) is responsible for the domain-wall chirality.
+Future theoretical work shall determine whether a wall-related DMI or higher-order multispin interactions are responsible for the domain-wall chirality (see Section~\ref{1Dmodel}).
 In a non-centrosymmetric environment, the DMI results in canting of the spins when $L$ has a non-zero in-plane component \cite{Dzyaloshinsky1958,Mu2019}, which -- unlike in bulk \CrO -- may be the case \textit{within} the \CrO domain wall.